James Traill Calder

-James Traill Calder (1794–1864) was a Scottish local historian who was the author of a History of Caithness.
+James Traill Calder (1794–1864) was a Scottish local historian who was the writer of a History of Caithness.

 Life

 Born in Castletown, Caithness, Calder studied at the University of Edinburgh.
 After working as a private tutor for the Rev. Mr. Gunn at Caithness, Calder became the parish teacher at Canisbay.

 Calder died at Elwick Bank, Shapinsay, Orkney, on 15 January 1864.